What Type of Introvert are You?

 You will be receiving an e-mail shortly with your complete score breakdown in a PDF format.

-(Please check your Spam and Junk folders too).
+(Please check your Spam/Junk and Promotion folders too).

 Details about your type:

 Our understanding of Introversion and Extraversion is informed by Jungian psychology although before this, predictable patterns in human behaviour have been noted and used in a helpful way for good for many generations.
 Extraversion and Introversion in this context relate to the processes by which we charge our mental batteries.

 According to Jung, Extraverts are stimulus hungry, constantly seeking interaction, active experiences and change in order to be energised.
 They literally need energy from the world beyond themselves; a bit like a solar panel absorbing energy from the environment in order to recharge their own batteries.
 It can also be an ongoing process.

 Introverts on the other hand are focused on, and sustained by, the rich world of thoughts, ideas and personal reflection.
 So, for the Introvert, experiences and ideas are satisfying in and of themselves, so peaceful, calm energy comes from their internal world.
 This is more like noting that the ‘low battery’ warning light has come on and powering down whilst plugging yourself into a socket in the corner of the room.
 For introverts, batteries are unpredictable.
 They are drained at different rates by different things and when that warning light comes on, powering down in inevitable, wherever you are.
 This is one of the things that extraverts find confusing.